|hope college > campus offices > financial aid|

 Master Promissory Note/Direct Loans: This document acts as a student's promise to repay Federal Direct subsidized and unsubsidized loans.
 The master note feature allows the student to sign only once for her/his first loan proceeds, and continues to bind the student to repay all future amounts borrowed under the program.
 Master Promissory Notes are made available online and can be electronically signed using a PIN.
 (See PIN definition below).

 Master Promissory Note/Perkins Loan: Students who borrow under the Federal Perkins Loan program are required to sign a promissory note documenting their loan along with their promise to repay upon graduation or less than half-time enrollment (less than six hours).
-Student borrowers are able to secure a PIN number via the Web and to sign their notes electronically.

 Master Promissory Note/PLUS Loan: A document with a promise to repay that parents must sign the first time they borrow for each child under the Federal Direct PLUS loan program.
 Parents submit an application to the college and, if approved by the Department of Education, the Master Promissory Note is made available online and can be electronically signed using a PIN.
 (See PIN definition below).